John Humphrys: Personal life

 Humphrys married Edna Wilding (August 1942 – September 1997) in 1964 and they had two children, a son and daughter, Christopher and Catherine.
 Their marriage broke down in the late 1980s.
 Wilding died of cancer in Glamorgan, South Wales; Humphrys described her last days in a hospice in his book Devil's Advocate (2000).
-Humphrys' son Christopher is now a professional cellist while his daughter Catherine is a professional vegan chef.
+Humphrys' son Christopher is now a professional cellist, while his daughter Catherine is a professional vegan chef.

 On 2 June 2000, when he was 56 years old, Humphrys and his then partner, Valerie Sanderson, had a son, Owen James.
-Sanderson was a newsreader with Spotlight then BBC News 24 and is now a radio producer.
+Sanderson was a newsreader with news programme Spotlight, then with BBC News 24, and is now a radio producer.
 Humphrys had a reverse vasectomy.
 He referred to these facts on 31 October 2006 on BBC Radio 4 in the programme Humphrys in Search of God.
 He and Sanderson subsequently separated.
 In 2009, he began a relationship with the journalist Catherine Bennett, a contributor to The Observer.

-In 2005, he founded the Kitchen Table Charities Trust, a charity that funds projects to help some of the poorest people anywhere in the world; it not only helps the most vulnerable but, in the longer term, "helps the country to stand on its own feet."

-Humphrys is a keen listener to classical music and cites Mozart, Beethoven and Bach as particular favourites, although he once saw The Rolling Stones in concert and said "they blew me away".
-He was a guest on the BBC Radio 4 show Desert Island Discs on 6 January 2008.
-His favourite record of the eight he selected for the show was Elgar’s Cello Concerto; he chose the biggest poetry anthology possible as his book and, as his luxury item, a cello.

 Humphrys' brother, Bob Humphrys, was a sports television presenter on BBC Wales Today.
 He died of lung cancer in Cardiff on 19 August 2008, aged 56.

-In December 2013, Humphrys was featured in an episode of the BBC Wales series Coming Home, together with his older brother Graham.
-It was revealed that their great-grandmother Sarah Willey was, from the age of six, resident at the Cardiff workhouse and that their paternal great-grandfather was from Finland.
+In December 2013, Humphrys was featured in an episode of the BBC Wales series Coming Home where it was revealed that their great-grandmother, Sarah Willey, had been a resident at the Cardiff workhouse and that their paternal great-grandfather was from Finland.

+Humphrys is a keen listener to classical music and was a guest on the BBC Radio 4 show Desert Island Discs on 6 January 2008.
+His favourite record on the show was Elgar's Cello Concerto.